Audi Q5 vs Q7: What’s The Difference?

-The Audi Q5 and Q7 are the manufacturer’s two best-selling models in the US, but what exactly is the difference between the two SUVs?
+The Audi Q5 and Q7 are the manufacturer’s two best-selling models in the US, but what exactly separates these two luxury SUVs?

 The new Q5 and Q7 received major facelifts, and they definitely look more exciting than the somewhat dull looking previous generation.
 Although the smart and conservative designs are distinctly Audi, slimmer head and tail lights (with optional matrix LEDs) and sharper bodies give them a more aggressive look than their older counterparts.

-However, the 2020 facelift for the Q7 is arguably more interesting than that of the Q5.
-With it you get new vertical striping down the large front grille and an aluminium trim that stretches across the back of the two taillights.
+In 2020 the Q7 received a significant facelift which gave it new vertical striping down the large front grille and an aluminum trim that stretches across the back of the two taillights.

 One of the biggest reasons buyers consider the Q7 over the Q5 is the power folding third row.
 Though cramped, you can squeeze in an extra 2 passengers at the back when the time calls for it.